jeffreykegler/old_kollos/notes/misc/strand.md

     6: X-L ::= A B C-L b6L    X-R ::= b6R C-R
 ```
 The pairs are numbered 1 to 6, the same number which
-is used in the example to uniquely identify the nuclebase
+is used in the example to uniquely identify the nucleobase
 symbols.
+`rule-X` is called the "base rule" of these nucleotides.

-Pairs 1, 3 and 5 represent splits
+Pairs 1, 3 and 5 are
+"inter-nucleotides" --
+nucleotides that split their base rule
-at a point between two symbols --
+at a point between two symbols.
-these nucleotides will be called "inter-nucleotides".
-Pairs 2, 4 and 6 represent splits
+Pairs 2, 4 and 6 are
+"intra-nucleotides" --
+nucleotides that split their base rule
-within a single symbol --
+at a point within a single symbol.

-these nucleotides will be called "intra-nucleotides".
-Every nucleotide pair corresponds to a dotted rule.
+Every nucleotide has a "base dotted rule".
+(As a reminder,
-A "dotted rule" is the `g1` rule
+a "dotted rule"
-with one of its positions marked with a dot.
+is a BNF rule with one of its positions marked with a dot.)

+The rule of a nucleotide's "base dotted rule" is the nucleotide's base rule.
-Nucleotide pairs 1 and 2 correspond to the dotted rule
+The base dotted rule for nucleotide pairs 1 and 2 is
 ```
     X ::= .
 A B C
 ```
-Nucleotide pairs 3 and 4 correspond to the dotted rule
+The base dotted rule for nucleotide pairs 3 and 4 is
 ```
     X ::= A .
 B C
 ```
-Nucleotide pairs 5 and 6 correspond to the dotted rule
+The base dotted rule for nucleotide pairs 5 and 6 is
 ```
     X ::= A B .
 C
 ```